- 2.34k views

 Apart from the wildlife and landscapes, the park also has geological monuments with a rich cultural heritage and value, traditional lighthouses built from limestone, and an excellent and warm tourist reception.

-Planning a visit?
+Planning a visit to Flinders Chase National Park while on a tour to Kangaroo Island?
 You should!
 Below are the top ten things to do in Flinders Chase National Park.

 The comprehensive visitor center is a perfect place to start your tour.
 With the help of informative panels and interactive displays of artwork and local souvenirs, the center provides information on the fauna, flora and landscapes of Flinders Chase National Park.
 You can also sample some of the local food and drinks sold at the cafe before heading out on your tour.
 Don’t forget to pay your park entry fees, book accommodations and sort out camping fees and permits here.